-This program will provide a summary of the key issues involved in adopting and applying the new revenue recognition.
+This Online CPE webinar will provide a summary of the key issues involved in adopting and applying the new revenue recognition.
 Emphasis will be on what is changing in relation to provisions of the standard becoming obsolete.
-The disclosure requirements of the new pronouncement will also be reviewed, along with suggestions as to how to disclose the initial adoption and disclosure in subsequent periods
+The disclosure requirements of the new pronouncement will also be reviewed, along with suggestions as to how to disclose the initial adoption and disclosure in subsequent periods.

 A significant portion of the program will be devoted to understanding the assets and liabilities that may appear on the balance sheet due to the new standard and how to determine the appropriate carrying values.
 That information will be used to construct the initial journal entry necessary upon adoption.

 This Online CPE Webinar on Accounting covers the following Major Topics:

 You may be interested in the course Certified IFRS Professionals.

 MY-CPE LLC, 1600 Highway 6 south, suite 250, sugar land, TX, 77478

 MY-CPE LLC (Sponsor Id#: 143597) is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.NASBARegistry.org.